jdoe29103/Easy-GPU-pass-through-without-all-the-scripts/README.md

 GPUs, unlike most devices cannot easily be let go of and grabed by other drivers.
 Therefor, GPU pass-through requires some extra configuration before configuring a virtual machine.
 This guide will be devided into two parts.
 Part 1, preping the guest GPU to be used for pass-through (the "hard" part) and Part 2, setting up the virtual machine (the "easy" part).

 This guide assumes you have a chipset with workable IOMMU groupings and virtualization options enabled in the BIOS of your system.
-This is different for every motherboard so you will need to refrence your manual for that.
+This is different for every motherboard so you will need to reference your manual for that.
 The GPU you plan to pass needs to be in its own IOMMU group.
 If your GPU does not have it's own IOMMU group try using a different PCI slot.
 If that doesn't work your last hope is using kernel patches to bypass this issue which is not covered in this guide.
 This guide also assumes you are on a Debian based system but will work with other distributions.

 You can use this scrip to investigate your IOMMU groups if need be:
 ```